Users unable to logon when Kerberos constrained delegation configured

 When users attempt to log on to SquaredUp they receive a browser-based login prompt.

-The following error is logged in the SquaredUp log file
+The following error is logged in the SquaredUp log file (see Where to find log files):

 [ERR] SCOM connectivity error: unauthorized System.UnauthorizedAccessException: The user does not have sufficient permission to perform the operation.